 The following are some of the alternative sentencing programs offered by Las Vegas Municipal Court:

 - Community Service: Court fines can usually be paid in cash or in community service.
 One hour of community service is the equivalent of ten dollars ($10) in court fines.
-There are many organizations you may volunteer at such as Help of Southern Nevada and Goodwill of Southern Nevada.
+There are many organizations at which you may volunteer such as Help of Southern Nevada and Goodwill of Southern Nevada.
 Call (702) 229-6870 for more information.

 - Work Program: This program allows you to pay off your court-ordered fine through work if you cannot afford to pay it.
 Call (702) 229-6870 for more information.